sr-stanley/osticket-lifecycle-examples/README.md

 <img width="956" height="905" alt="0 3 view ticket details" src="https://github.com/user-attachments/assets/7daf0d72-59a9-4f26-94c5-9a2a65928aba" />
 </p>

-**Why this matters:**
-- Agents validate **topic/priority/SLA**, gather missing info, and **document** all actions.
-- If details are unclear, contact the requester, ask specific questions, and record interactions in **internal notes**.

 ---

 ## Ticket Status — Resolved vs Closed

-- Resolved → Solution provided; ticket can reopen if the user replies (often auto-closes after N days).
+- Resolved → Solution provided; ticket can reopen if the user replies (often auto-closes after a set amount of days).
 - Closed → Final; no further action expected (users typically cannot reopen).
 - Tip: Use Resolved when you want a short feedback window; use Closed when it’s definitively done.